Hire an experienced professional executor

 Are there circumstances where you won't be the executor?

 Yes.
 I will likely not agree to act as executor if there is family conflict, a risk of litigation, or a long-term trust required.
+Accepting being named as executor is a big responsibility, so the circumstances must be just right for me to agree to do it.

 Set up a discovery call today